GRAAL-Lab/ulisse_core/README.md

 sourceros2
 colcon build --symlink-install
 ```

-## GPS Setup
-To enable the GPS on a fresh install of Linux you will have to:

-- Add in **/etc/default/gpsd** the following line: `DEVICE:"/dev/ttyS1"`.
-- Add your user to the `dialout` user group.

 ## Run the architecture
 Firstly be sure to **synchronize your system** time using the GPS, and then configure the GPS itself, by running these commands in the root of the repository: